cjglen/Electrify-Ms1/README.md

  ### Code

-* [Bootstrap](https://getbootstrap.com/) Bootstrap was used throughout the site, most for layout and responsiveness.
+* [Bootstrap](https://getbootstrap.com/) Bootstrap was used throughout the site, for layout and responsiveness.
 * [W3Schools](https://www.w3schools.com/) W3 Schools was used as a learning resource throughout the project.
-* [Code Institue](https://codeinstitute.net/) Code Institute LMS used for learning during the project as this is part of the course.
+* [Code Institue](https://codeinstitute.net/) Code Institute LMS used for learning during the project as this project is part of the course.
 * [W3 Validator](https://validator.w3.org/) For checking HTML is valid with no errors.
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) For CSS validation.